aldantas/vim-custom-surround/README.md

  ```

  Or, even better, define a normal and visual mappings for the specified surround strings
  using the function `customsurround#map`.
-For example, to make a LaTeX inline math function
+For example, to map a LaTeX inline math function
  surrounding:

 ```vim